What happens when two travel addicts meet and fall in love? Do they stop travelling? Do they continue travelling? Do they retire to suburbia?

-Believe it or not!
-People hook up on vacation and fall in love all the time.
+People hook up on vacation and fall in love more than you think.

-Unfortunately, relationships started on the road, usually don’t last very long.
+Unfortunately, relationships started on the road don’t always end well.

-They either end soon after the trip ends or they fizzle out over time when the starry eyed lovers try to maintain a long distance relationship from opposite sides of the planet.
+They either end soon after the trip ends, or they fizzle out over time when the starry-eyed lovers try to maintain a long-distance relationship from opposite sides of the world.

 She Met Him On A Boat On The Nile

-Meet Alyson, a nice girl from Wales who over a decade ago booked a adventure holiday which entailed a 5 day sailing trip on the Nile of Egypt aboard a felucca boat.
+Meet Alyson, a woman from Wales who, over a decade ago, booked an adventure holiday which entailed a 5-day sailing trip on the Nile of Egypt aboard a felucca boat.

 A felucca (Arabic: فلوكة) is a traditional wooden sailing boat used in protected waters of the Red Sea and eastern Mediterranean Sea in places like Sudan, Iraq, Malta and along the Nile in Egypt.
 These types of boats are popular among tourists because they offer a calmer, quieter mood over the noisier fast paced motorboats.

-Around the same time, 14 other people booked that very same adventure holiday, including a 21 year old Australian guy named James who was living in London to further his chef career.
+Around the same time, 14 other people booked that very same adventure holiday, including a 21-year-old Australian man named James, who was living in London to further his chef career.

 Guess what happened?

 She married Him!